-Call/Text Royal Taxi 24-hours a day, 7 days a week to book your ride from OGG, and you can be rest assured we’ll arrive on-time or early.
-Our rates are reasonable – we charge one rate for up to 7 guests, and unlike many other Maui airport taxis, we don’t charge for extra luggage – and we take all major credit cards, including PayPal, as payment.
+Call/Text Royal Taxi 24-hours a day, 7 days a week to book your ride from OGG, and you can be rest assured we’ll provide our best service each time.
+Our rates are reasonable – we charge one rate for up to 7 guests or 6 guests with up to 6 bags and carry-ons, and unlike many other Maui airport taxis, we don’t charge extra for luggage – and we take all major credit cards, including PayPal, or cash as your payment method.

 5 Curious Facts About Maui and Hawaii from Royal Taxi

 Voted the best island in the U.S. for the 23rd year in a row by Condé Nast Traveler, there’s no doubt Maui is a magical place full of beauty, mystery, and adventure, and as the best airport taxi Maui, we’re here to help you learn about the island.
 Check out our guide to 5 facts about Maui and Hawaii and let us help welcome you to paradise!

 - The island is named after a demi-God.
 Legend has it that the Polynesian demi-god Maui is the tropical island’s namesake.
 As the story goes, “Maui” took his massive fishhook and pulled all of the Hawaiian Islands out of the ocean, lifted the sky, and caught the sun on Haleakala, the famous volcano on the south-east part of the island and the largest dormant volcano in the world.